Kittensx/Simple_KES/Randomization Logic Update.md

 ## Compatibility

 These changes are **backward compatible** if you add the new `_enable_randomization_type` keys to your existing configs.
 If missing, the system safely defaults to treating advanced randomization as disabled.
+Just ensure you download the new main simple_kes.py file and replace your current version with it.

 ---